ADoseOfCodeYT/LibertasSDK/Content/Documentation/ScriptingAPI-Documentation.md

 Scripting in Wicked Engine is powered by Lua, meaning that the user can make use of the syntax and features of the flexible and powerful Lua language.
 Apart from the common features, certain engine features are also available to use.
-You can load lua script files and execute them, or the engine scripting console (also known as the BackLog) can also be used to execute single line scripts (or you can execute file scripts by the dofile command here).
+You can load lua script files and execute them, or the engine scripting console (also known as the Console) can also be used to execute single line scripts (or you can execute file scripts by the dofile command here).
 Upon startup, the engine will try to load a startup script file named startup.lua in the root directory of the application.
 If not found, an error message will be thrown followed by the normal execution by the program.
 In the startup file, you can specify any startup logic, for example loading content or anything.

-The Backlog is mapped to the HOME button on the keyboard.
+The Console is mapped to the HOME button on the keyboard.
 This will bring down an interface where lua commands can be entered with the keyboard.
 The ENTER button will execute the command that was entered.
-Pressing the HOME button again will exit the Backlog.
+Pressing the HOME button again will exit the Console.

 - Tip: You can inspect any object's functionality by calling getprops(YourObject) on them (where YourObject is the object which is to be inspected).
-The result will be displayed on the BackLog.
+The result will be displayed on the Console.

 - Tags used in this documentation:
 	- [constructor]				: The method is a constructor for the same type of object.